Comment on page

-The Hivemapper Network uses distinct token economic concepts to ensure HONEY supply is both available to fulfill demand in the network, but also relatively scarce with a known maximum.
+The token economics of the Hivemapper Network are designed to ensure that HONEY will be available to fulfill demand for map data, but relatively scarce with a known maximum.

-- 15% to Hivemapper Inc. for providing ongoing R&D and operational support for the Hivemapper Network
+- 15% to Hivemapper Inc. for providing R&D and operational support to the Hivemapper Network.

 As more data is consumed, more HONEY is burned and more tokens are redistributed to contributors.